 As with in-home boarding, with pet sitting at your house, it’s important to meet a few candidates first to find out whether they’re a good fit.
 Be sure to walk them through your dog’s routine and show them where essentials are located.
 They’ll need to know how your dog reacts to new arrivals at the front door, too.

 For more lavish accommodations, there are upscale dog boarding facilities that act as “pet hotels,” with a comfortable bed and other amenities to simulate a more comforting environment, while other dog boarding kennels act as doggy daycares, with fun activities your pooch can take part in.
-Playtime with other dogs should always be supervised to reduce risk of injury or spread of disease.
+Playtime with other dogs should always be supervised to reduce the risk of injury or spread of disease.

 How much exercise does your pet require?
 Some facilities only have dog walking once daily for about half an hour, whereas home boarding can offer your dog more attention.
 If your dog is used to being free to roam around, half an hour a day may not be enough for him.
 Make sure your host allows ample time for your pooch to go for walks.

 Take into account your pet’s interests before settling on a host or boarding facility.
 For example, dogs that enjoy a good swim would probably enjoy a host with a beach house in Carlsbad, San Diego, California, while dogs that are used to an urban setting may find downtown L.A. closer to home.

-Analyze the immediate environment and determine whether it is a suitable for your pet or not.
+Analyze the immediate environment and determine whether it is suitable for your pet or not.
 At the end of the day, you want your pet to remain happy and healthy despite living temporarily in another facility or person’s care, so take time in researching the best boarding option for you.